symfony/symfony-docs/contributing/community/speaker-mentoring.rst

 =================

-The Symfony community benefits greatly when as many people as possible sharing their knowledge and experience with others.
+The Symfony community benefits greatly when as many people as possible share their knowledge and experience with others.
 Every different point of view adds to our collective understanding of how to best use and evolve the code, design patterns and architecture provided within the Symfony community.
 Because of this, we specifically want to hear